Sherwood v. Walker: Judgment

 The Michigan Supreme Court held that the trial court's jury instructions were incorrect, and granted the Walker defendants' request for a new trial.
 On remand, the trial court was to instruct the jury that the defendants had a right to rescind the contract "if they found that the cow was sold ... upon the understanding of both parties that she was barren, and useless for the purpose of breeding...."

 Ultimately, after a second trial, the jury entered another verdict for the plaintiff.
-If it is assumed that the trial court proceeded in accordance with the appellate decision, the second jury's verdict indicates a factual finding that any mistake concerning the cow's fertility was mutual.
+If it is assumed that the trial court proceeded in accordance with the appellate decision, the second jury's verdict indicates a factual finding that any mistake concerning the cow's fertility was not mutual.
 Thus, in the end, the contract was able to be rescinded, and Sherwood (the buyer) kept the cow.